DataDog/integrations-extras/algorithmia/README.md

 2. In the Datadog interface, navigate to the **Logs** page.
 3. Verify that the metrics are being pushed to the logs by filtering for `algorithmia-insights`.
+4. Refer to the [Datadog documentation][4] to generate metrics from the ingested logs.

 ## Data Collected